 What are our key findings?

-Overall, social acceptance towards wind power generation is higher in the UK than in the US (figure 1).
-Several policy changes and initiatives in the UK aimed to promote renewable energy sources, and may have contributed to the positive and agreeing sentiment trend (represented by high social support and low social risk indices).
-On the other hand, polarising opinions, opposing political camps and different regulatory strategies within the country determine the sentiment in the US.
-While public support for wind power generation has been relatively stable over the past 10 years, the Social Risk Index remains increasingly high and reflects the polarisation in the country.
-Generally, a higher Social Support Index is accompanied by a lower Social Risk Index and vice versa (figure 2).
+Overall, social acceptance toward wind power generation is higher in the United Kingdom than in the United States (Figure 1).
+Several policy changes and initiatives in the United Kingdom aimed to promote renewable energy sources, which may have contributed to the positive and agreeing sentiment trend (represented by high social support and low social risk indices).
+On the other hand, polarizing opinions, opposing political camps, and different regulatory strategies within the country determine the sentiment in the United States.
+While the public support for wind power generation has been relatively stable over the past 10 years, the Social Risk Index remains increasingly high and reflects the polarization in the country.
+Generally, a higher Social Support Index is accompanied by a lower Social Risk Index and vice versa (Figure 2).

 Are our results robust?

-In order to validate the sentiment results and to test whether they can be used as proxies for social acceptance, we compared our results to previous sentiment analyses using news articles (Shen and Whittaker [2023]) and public opinion surveys.
+In order to validate the sentiment results and to test whether they can be used as proxies for social acceptance, we compared our results to previous sentiment analyses using news articles (Shen and Whittaker, 2023) and public opinion surveys.